tldr-pages/tldr/pages/linux/pw-link.md

 `pw-link --output --input'`

-- Create a link between an output and an input ports:
+- Create a link between an output and an input port:

 `pw-link {{output_port_name}} {{input_port_name}}`